One of the most painful things that a woman can experience is having the man who’s supposed to love you not love you anymore.

 I’m talking about all the little touches that happen throughout the day when people are in love.

-The cuddling while you watch Netflix (which is one of my favorite ways of spending time with my husband).
+What about quick kisses here and there, random hugs, cuddling while we watch Netflix (which is one of my favorite ways of spending time with my husband and I’m glad we do this), footrub while we relax on the couch…

-And when you initiate contact, he tolerates it.
+And when you manage to initiate contact, he tolerates it.

 He doesn’t lean into it, he doesn’t reciprocate it, but he doesn’t exactly push you away either.